mrtambour/sonic-winnow/README.md

-# Sonic Winnow: A music request analyzer experiment
+# Sonic Winnow: A music request analyzer proof of concept

-<p>Simply shows views and length of videos in chat for now</p>
+<p>Catches Youtube links in Twitch chat automatically based on who requested the video and then fetches the number of views and the length of the video in chat.
+Mostly for detecting troll requests.</p>

-<p>* I May continue working on it or may merge it into another similar project</p>
+<p>Note: It need's to be updated to function correctly with the newer version of the twitchchat crate</p>